 In progress: Bundled configurations enable your team to assign templatized configurations through the whole process.
-This significantly reduces the risk of specifying incorrect configurations.

 - Installing Next.js apps with NGINX to a VPS or a Kubernetes cluster